Vector databases - a look at the AI database market

 To give some context: The most traditional databases, SQL databases, store data in rows and columns; graph databases store graphs and object databases store objects.

-Because AI applications typically rely on vector embeddings, vector databases are especially apt at supporting AI applications.
+Because Large Language Models and AI applications rely on vector embeddings, vector databases are especially apt at supporting AI applications.

 Accordingly, vector databases are becoming a critical layer in the AI tech stack; they are sometimes also called “AI databases”.
 However, databases tend to converge over time, meaning that many databases support several different database models.